-

 What does the Promotion Board use to score officers?

-The Promotion Board review includes careful consideration of the officer's career as it relates to the four precepts upon which the Benchmarks are developed and promotion recommendations are based.
+The Promotion Board Review includes careful consideration of the officer's career as it relates to the four precepts upon which the Benchmarks are developed, and promotion recommendations are based upon.
 These four precepts are:

-- Performance rating and reviewing official’s statement: 40%
+- Performance rating and Reviewing Official’s Statement (ROS): 40%

-In evaluating an officer for promotion, the board references the Benchmarks established by each professional category for the "best qualified" officer.
+- In evaluating an officer for promotion, the board references the Benchmarks established by the Chief Professional Officers for the "best qualified" officer.
 The board compares the officer, as reflected in the eOPF, against the theoretical "best qualified" officer.
 This "best qualified" officer is the only competition for any one officer being reviewed by a Promotion Board.

 What does/doesn’t the Promotion Board see?

-The Promotion Board members have access to and will review many items in an officer’s eOPF.
-The "Commissioned Officers' Effectiveness Report" (COER) provides specific information about the current and previous year’s duties, accomplishments, and goals.
-An up-to-date Curriculum Vitae (CV) is essential for outlining major duties and outcomes demonstrating progressive growth in an officer's career and a continued increase in professional value to the Corps.
+The Promotion Board members have access to and will review many items in an officer's eOPF.
+The "Commissioned Officers' Effectiveness Report" (COER) provides specific information about the current and previous year's duties, accomplishments, and goals.
+An up-to-date Curriculum Vitae (CV) is essential for outlining primary responsibilities and outcomes demonstrating progressive growth in an officer's career and a continued increase in professional value to the Corps.
 The CV is a critical document used by the Promotion Board to score all precepts.
-Officers are strongly encouraged to follow the category specific format.
-Both the Reviewing Official Statement (ROS) and the Officer Statement (OS) are important promotion documents that are an integral part of the board review process.
-The Promotion Board members focus on many documents to include:
+Officers are REQUIRED to follow the One-CV format.
+The Reviewing Official Statement (ROS) and the Officer Statement (OS) are important promotion documents that are integral to the board review process.
+The Promotion Board members focus on many documents, including:

 - COERs/ROS (last 5 years)